hemisemidemipresent/btd6-modding-tutorial/README.md

 <img src="https://cdn.discordapp.com/attachments/699781597515481159/776980387477061662/Screenshot_1315.png"/>

-on the melonloader window, click the install button
+on the melonloader window, click the install button (install the latest release)

 now launch the game to generate the "Mods" folder. if you get the MSVCP140.dll was not found error, or the game doesn't launch at all then install [visual c++](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 If you get an internal failure then run the game as an administrator.